nathanbraun/nathanbraun-com/content/index.md

 ## Get in touch!
 My email is [nate@nathanbraun.com](mailto:nate@nathanbraun.com).

-If you're in the Milwaukee area, get in touch and we get meet up in person.
+If you're in the Milwaukee area, feel free to reach out and we can meet up in person.